Aeroluna/LunaCoopMod/README.md

   - Disadvantage: Combat units cost 25% more.
 Swarm Networks cost 100 more minerals for every one built.

 I added a whole new mechanic to Zagara and then created a whole prestige surrounding it.
 Hell yeah.

+- Buffed Infested Drop Roaches to Corpser Roaches.

+Corpser representation!

+- Increased visual scale of Hunter Killers by 20%

+When Hunter Killers were given the webby skin, their scale was accidently reset to the normal Hydralisk scale.

+- Added wireframe and group icon to Zagara.

+If you thought Zagara's wireframe looked oddly low res, you aren't crazy.
+Zagara never had a wireframe set and just used her icon as a fallback.

+- Increased speed of Zagara's Acid Spines projectile by 100%.
+- Reduced Zagara's Acid Spines attack period from 1.5 to 1 (+50% attack speed).
+- Increased Medusa Blade's damage 33% of attack damage to 50% attack damage.

+Zagara has a mastery for attack damage but her attacks feel so lethargic and she attacked slower than queens.

 ## Vorazun